KChakritha143/Dev-Detective/README.md

 Dynamic UI Rendering

 # How to Run Locally
-# Clone the repository
+Clone the repository
 git clone https://github.com/KChakritha/Dev-Detective.git

-# Navigate into the project folder
+avigate into the project folder cd Dev-Detective
-cd Dev-Detective